-The Guideline for stockpile management: Waste and waste derived products for recycling and reuse has requirements for the management of potential risks associated with stockpiling and storage of various wastes and waste derived materials.
+The Guideline for stockpile management has requirements for the management of potential risks associated with stockpiling and storage of various wastes and waste derived materials.

 Stockpiling at licensed sites

-- South Australian waste and recycling sites are licensed by the EPA enabling appropriate risk management, including those posed by stockpiles, through licence conditions.
+- South Australian waste and recycling sites are licensed by the EPA under the Environment Protection Act 1993.

-- Stockpiling controls will be tailored to each site, having regard to a range of matters, including the character of materials, the character of the receiving environment and market scale and availability and the need to maintain the integrity of materials for recycling.
+- Stockpile conditions are tailored to each site, having regard to a range of matters, including the character of materials, the character of the receiving environment and market scale and availability and the need to maintain the integrity of materials for recycling.

 There are mandatory requirements for transporting waste (licensed or unlicensed), with penalties of up to $30,000 for non-compliance.

 - Take all reasonable and practicable steps to cover, contain or secure waste.

 - Vehicle must be designed and maintained so as to prevent spillage or leakage or waste.

 - Take all reasonable and practical steps to prevent spillage or leakage or waste during loading and unloading.

 - If a commercial waste transport, have an appropriate emergency spill kit.